gomidi/mid/README.md

 ## Connections

-To connect it with the outside MIDI world (the MIDI ports of your computer), there are two adapter packages for `rtmidi` and `portmidi` inside https://github.com/gomidi/connect.
+To connect it with the outside MIDI world (the MIDI ports of your computer), there are adapter packages for `rtmidi` and `portmidi` inside https://github.com/gomidi/connect.

 ## Status